‘I Hate My Fetish’ – Understanding Self-Hatred

 Why are there some people that aren’t ashamed?

 It’s true.
 Not everyone hates themselves for their fetish.

-Your fetish doesn’t affect anything to do with your real life.
+Remember, your fetish doesn’t affect anything to do with your real life.
 I once had someone who thought that their submissive fetish meant that they couldn’t be a leader of an organisation because they were submissive.
 NO!!
 Your fetish is only related to your BEDROOM life, and it’s often the opposite of the rest of your life!
 Another man thought that his fetish for sadism and punishment meant that he couldn’t be a nice person, and that he shouldn’t have children.
 NO!!!
-It only affects your bedroom life, and it’s the opposite of reality.
+It only affects your bedroom life.

 Fetishes can be caused by emotional pain.
 The pain – the things that we hate or fear the most – can be eroticized through fetishes, which turn pain into validating sexual pleasure.